clk

 Running mpc with: play --random --use-speakers --replaygain --repeat MyAlbum

-But in case you want more control about what you are doing, like waiting for the music server to be ready, you will have to fall back in a real command.
-In case you just need to bootstrap a shell command out of the alias, here is how you do this.
+Even doing so, you may at some point want more control about what you are doing, like waiting for the music server to be ready, you will have to fall back in a real command.
+Replacing this alias with a shell command is straightforward:

 clk command create bash --replace-alias music.play